Katarzyna (Kasia) Szymanska

 I’m a public practice veterinarian working in Maine with a focus on emergency preparedness and Per- and polyfluoroalkyl substances (PFAS).
 I’m pursuing a Masters in Public Health at the London School of Hygiene and Tropical Medicine.

-Katarzyna (Kasia) Szymanska's Current Company Details
+Katarzyna (Kasia) Szymanska's current company

 Maine Department of Agriculture, Conservation & Forestry